DavidShears/LogParser/README.md

 ## Running

+### Command Line

 node app.js - trigger original Joomla logic

-node app.js IIS - to trigger new logic and get detailed results
+The following arguments can be passed in as well:
+* --log=IIS will trigger IIS logic instead of Joomla

-node app.js IIS summ(stat/url/ip) - summarise by either IP & HTTP Status, IP & url requested, or just IP
+* --mode=(summstat/summurl/summip) summarise by either IP & HTTP Status, IP & url requested, or just IP.
+Only applicable when --log=IIS
+** If not passed then detailed output including IP/Status/Url will be provided.

-node app.js IIS (summstat/summurl/summip if required) (agent/ip/exclude) - only test for botagent, only test for botip, or exclude bots based on agent
+* --bot=(agent/ip/exclude) only test for botagent, only test for botip, or exclude bots based on agent ** If not passed then both agent & ip will be used to identify bots

-### Misc Scripts

-node "misc scripts"\pruner.js - to run a quick script aimed at identifying any botagents not already registered in bots.js (IIS only)
+* --internal=(Y/N/O) specifies whether IP addresses flagged as Internal should be included/excluded ** If not passed then defaults to Y
+* --blocked=(Y/N/O) specifies whether IP addresses flagged as Blocked should be included/excluded ** If not passed then defaults to Y

+An example call using all the above would be: node app.js --log=IIS --mode=summurl --bot=exclude --internal=N --blocked=N

 ### Browser Interface

 node webapp.js - runs a localhost http server on port 3007 as a front-end rather than using the commandline arguments above.
 Also allows email of spreadsheet once processing complete.

+### Misc Scripts

+node "misc scripts"\pruner.js - to run a quick script aimed at identifying any botagents not already registered in bots.js (IIS only)

 ## To-do:
 1. ~~Combine both sets in the output to give record & count side-by-side~~ Handled by ExcelJS (although could be neater inline processing.)